tmolitor-stud-tu/mod_push_appserver/README.md

 ### Interaction between mod\_push\_appserver and its submodules

 mod\_push\_appserver triggers the event `incoming-push-to-<push type>`
 (currently only the type `apns` is supported).
+The event handler has to return `true` or an error description string for failed push attempts and `false` for successfull ones.
+Returning `nil` will be handled as error!
-The event data includes the following keys:
+The event data has to include the following keys:

 - **origin**
   Prosody session the stanza came from (typically an s2s session).